tmenture/Gr8-Tech-Blog/README.md

 This is a blog website for anything tech.
 A user can create an account to gain access to a dashboard where they can post about tech, leave comments on other users posts, edit previouslly made posts, and delete posts.
 A user that is not logged in may only view the homepage and search through existiing posts, they cannot post themselves, or leave comments.
-Once a user is done they can logout and go about there day, and once they return, and log back in, they are presented with all their posts and can navigate freely throug the site.
+Once a user is done they can logout and go about there day, and once they return, and log back in, they are presented with all their posts and can navigate freely through the site.

 ## Installation / How To Use:
 (This project is unfinished but it will be soon!)